LargePenguin/qPrint/README.md

 * **Is this backdoored?**
 	* No.
 	* Look at the source code for yourself.
 	* Always build from source.
-If you use prebuilt jar files from random anarchy players, you're an idiot and will eventually suffer for it.
+If you use prebuilt jar files from random anarchy players, you're a fool and will eventually suffer for it.
-* **Why is the ETA so bad?**
+* **Why is the ETA so terrible?**
 	* Servers with low render distance prevent qPrint from accurately measuring overall print progress.
 	* This will be addressed in a future release.
 * **I got kicked for unusual inventory activity, why?**
 	* qPrint probably tried to move stuff around too quickly while restocking itself.
 	* Try playing around with the "Max Clicks Per Tick", "Container Interact Delay", "Container Close Delay", and "AutoSteal Delay" options in the module.
-* **qPrint gets stuck standing next to chests, why?**
+* **Why does qPrint get stuck standing next to my chests?**
 	* Most servers will verify that your character actually has direct line of sight to blocks you interact with.
 	* Try enabling the "Swing Hand When Opening" and "Face Container When Opening" options in the module.
+   	* Dropping the maximum reach in the module settings may also increase the odds of a successful chest interaction.
 	* Use the official duper schematic.
 The restock chests are all positioned in such a way as to maximize the odds of qPrint successfully interacting with the chests.